RiccardoMasutti/btcpayserver-doc-1/docs/FAQ/FAQ-Deployment.md

 ### How can I renew my SSL certificate?

-If your SSL certificate has expired for your BTCPay Server, you can manually renew it.
+If your **SSL certificate has expired for your BTCPay Server**, you can manually renew it.
 For Docker deployments the easiest way to do this is to [restart the container](../Troubleshooting.md#1-3-restarting-a-service) named `letsencrypt-nginx-proxy-companion` on your server.

 ### Can I use an existing Nginx server as a reverse proxy with SSL termination?